ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ** Are you really really understand ?**

 It's too easy to fool yourself.
 There is only a fine line between a understand and copy.
-Do it again next day is th
+Do it again next day is the best way to challenge yourself.

 ## Sklearn API
+Here we are.
+The specific knowledge for data scientist.
+I don't how's structure for Machine learning course of other school.

 ## DS question
 ## Deep learning